 Day 7: Packed up and drove to Fort William and Glencoe with kids for the next leg of our Scotland family adventure.

 A fun way to enjoy the scenery of Loch Lomond is to take the family on a 1-hour boat ride.
-Enjoy the transition from the Scottish Lowlands into the Highlands as you pass the islands created by highland boundary fault line on your way to see Ben Lomond.
+Enjoy the transition from the Scottish Lowlands into the Highlands as you pass the islands created by Highland Boundary Fault Line on your way to see Ben Lomond.

 Staying in Edinburgh?
 Why not try a full-day tour of Loch Lomond and the Trossachs?
 In the park, you’ll visit the shores of Loch Lomond as well as the Trossachs area.
 In addition to the park, you’ll also visit the Stirling Castle and the Kelpies.

 A full-day tour of Loch Lomond & The Trossachs is also available from Glasgow.
 Enjoy a 1-hour boat ride on Loch Lomond and a visit to the Trossachs.
-A visit to Sterling Castle rounds out the tour.
+A visit to Stirling Castle rounds out the tour.

 Found this post helpful?
 Pin It For Later!